nguyenjpus/linux/_posts/2025-09/2025-09-07-(1)-extundelete-&-photorec.markdown

 layout: post
 title: "Recovery Tools"
 date: 2025-09-07
-tags: [Basic, extundelete, photorec, Recovery Tools]
+tags: [Basic, Extundelete, Photorec, Recovery]
 ---

 This document summarizes the hands-on practices for data recovery on ext4, XFS, and Btrfs filesystems, based on CompTIA Linux+ objectives.
 It incorporates lessons from attempts where recovery failed, highlighting tool limitations and pitfalls.
 Expanded from Fermin O. Goetz's book.